Yale Glacier: Geography

 Yale Glacier is 20 miles long.
 Its width varies from a mile and a quarter to two miles.
 In its lower portion, the glacier slopes at the rate of 600 to 700 feet per mile, attaining an elevation of 2500 feet three miles and a half from the front, and ascending gradually to 6000 or 7000 foot cirques east of Mt.
 Glenn.
-The Yale Glacier, though wider at the terminus, is probably not as long as the Harvard.
+The Yale Glacier, though wider at the terminus, is probably not as long as the Harvard Glacier.
 It terminates in the Yale Arm of College Fiord, with an unusually irregular front, the south side of the glacier extending \\ miles further down the fiord than the north side.
 This terminal cliff is between 200 and 300 feet high.
 There are well-marked lateral moraines, but no medial moraines.
 In the absence of a number of large tributaries which supply quantities of ice, and lateral moraines that become medials, Yale Glacier differs very decidedly from Harvard Glacier.
 The distant tributaries are rather small glaciers cascading from extensive neve fields on the mountain slopes.
 In the lower part of the glacier there are not many tributaries on the northwestern side, contrasting with a considerable number which descend on the southeastern side from the snowfields and cirques about Mt.
 Castner and other mountains between College Fiord and Unakwik Inlet.